F1uviati1is/rallus-coun-in-CZE/README.md

 # rallus-coun-in-CZE
-For estimating count of criptic species - rallus aquaticus in CZE using baesyan approach to enable updates And generalization of used technique
+For estimating count of criptic species - rallus aquaticus in CZE using baesyan approach to enable updates.
+And generalization of used technique

 ## Content